Nürburgring 24 Hours: Safety

 Due to the length of the track, the Nürburgring 24 Hours has unusual safety procedures compared to other modern professional endurance races.
 Safety cars are not used except during red flag and ensuing restart situations, double yellow flags indicate a local speed limit of 120 km/h, and code 60 flags, used locally for incidents warranting a safety car on shorter tracks, limit the speed to 60 km/h.
 It is common for course cars and vehicle recovery trucks to travel around the course under local double yellow flags.
 Since 2015; competitors must hold a valid "DMSB Permit Nordschleife", a license to race specifically on the Nordschleife section of the Nürburgring.
 They must also take part in 3 races on the track within the last 2 calendar years.

 Closing speeds between the fastest and slowest car classes is a common concern, as the track has many blind crests and corners.
 In 2023, a serious accident happened between a Porsche 911 GT3 R and a Dacia Logan SP3 - the slowest car in the field that year - after the Porsche hit the Logan at the high-speed Stefan-Bellof-S and sent it into the barriers.

 The unpredictable Eifel weather is also a danger.
-Heavy rain and fog stopped the race for several hours in 2018, 2020 and 2021, while the 2016 race was red-flagged due to an unusual hailstorm storm that caused a series of crashes.
+Heavy rain and fog stopped the race for several hours in 2018, 2020 and 2021, while the 2016 race was red-flagged due to an unusual hailstorm that caused a series of crashes.

 In 2001, driver Christian Peruzzi was killed after a practice accident in an Alfa Romeo 147.
-It was the only fatality in the event's history.